 - Transfer your miles to your choice of 15+ travel loyalty programs

 With the Capital One Venture Rewards Credit Card, you can earn miles that transfer to the TAP Portugal program at a 1,000:1,000 ratio.
-With this flexible travel credit card, you can Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+With this flexible travel credit card, you can Enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.
 You also earn 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel; 5 Miles per dollar when you book on Turo, the world’s largest car sharing marketplace, through May 16, 2023.

 5. Singapore Airlines

 - Best for: Frequent flyers who love luxury strive to rack up enough Singapore Airlines KrisFlyer miles to fly Singapore Suites Class on the A380, which travels from New York to Frankfurt, Germany, Singapore and Sydney, Australia.